-Ras Al Khaimah to build world's longest zip line
+Dare you ride the world's longest zip line?

 "We want to continue to drive tourism that complements what Dubai is offering," says Mattar.
 "All these activities we're building are very much nature-based."

-There is already a zip line in the region, courtesy of the Jebel Jais Via Ferrata mountain activity, which allows thrill-seekers to traverse more than one kilometer of the mountain.
+There is already an adrenline-on-a-wire experience in the region, courtesy of the Jebel Jais Via Ferrata, which allows thrill-seekers to traverse more than one kilometer of the mountain, attached to a metal cable.

-But the new line will take the experience to a new level -- aside from the spectacular length, guests will also be able to fly through the sky face-down in a superhero position at speeds of up to 130 kph (80 mph).
+But the new line takes the experience to a new level -- aside from the spectacular length, guests can also fly through the sky face-down in a superhero position -- at speeds of up to 150 kilometers per hour (93 mph).

-"The zip line is going to be much more dramatic as it goes through the canyons," says Mattar.

-The RAKTDA says the zip line will consist of two lines -- allowing people to fly alongside friends and family.

 Eco-friendly focus on nature